adversarialreinforcementlearning/ezgikorkmaz.github.io/index.md

 [1] Ezgi Korkmaz.
 Investigating Vulnerabilities of Deep Neural Policies.
 Conference on Uncertainty in Artificial Intelligence (UAI), 2021.<br />
 **[Acceptance Rate: 26.38%]**

 [2] Ezgi Korkmaz.
 Inaccuracy of State-Action Value Function For Non-Optimal Actions in Adversarially Trained Deep Neural Policies.
-IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (CVPR) **[Oral Presentation]**, 2021 & International Conference on Learning Representation (ICLR) Robust and Reliable Machine Learning in the Real World Workshop, 2021.
+IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (CVPR), 2021.**[Oral Presentation]**,  **&**<br />
+International Conference on Learning Representation (ICLR) Robust and Reliable Machine Learning in the Real World Workshop, 2021.

 [3] Ezgi Korkmaz.
 Non-Robust Feature Mapping in Deep Reinforcement Learning.
 International Conference on Machine Learning (ICML) A Blessing in Disguise: The Prospects and Perils of Adversarial Machine Learning Workshop, 2021.